Tuesday, 01 December 2020

 4. Coordinate and consolidate the technical monitoring report on the implementation of DAK from the Provincial SKPD and reports received from the Regency /City.

 Based on Law Number 25 of 2004 concerning the National Development Planning System (SPPN) where in carrying out development planning there are four stages that must be implemented, namely the preparation of plans, implementation, control and evaluation of the implementation of the plan.
 Planning, implementing, controlling and evaluation activities are parts of the management function, which are interrelated and each gives feedback and input to others.
 Planning that has been well prepared, there is no meaning, if it cannot be implemented, on the contrary every implementation of the plan will not run smoothly, if it is not based on good planning.
 In line with that, in the framework of transparency and accountability in managing development programs, it is necessary to control and evaluate the implementation of development plans.
-As the main tasks of the Provincial Bappeda assist the Governor of the Regional Head in the administration of provincial government in the scope of regional development planning and control, including monitoring and evaluation of the implementation of programs/activities carried out by SKPD/Agencies/Institutions sourced from APBN/PHLN funds, deconcentration, assignment duties and Joint affairs.
+As the main tasks of the Provincial Bappeda assist the Governor of the Regional Head in the administration of provincial government in the scope of regional development planning and control, including monitoring and evaluation of the implementation of programs/activities carried out by SKPD/Agencies/Institutions sourced from APBN/PHLN funds, deconcentration, assignment tasks and joint affairs.

 Special Allocation Funds (DAK) are funds sourced from the state budget allocated to certain regions with the aim of helping to fund special activities which are regional affairs and in accordance with national priorities.